 Sourdough Bread Recipe

-This basic Sourdough Bread Recipe produces an artisan loaf with a crisp crust and chewy crumb.
-It is best baked in a Dutch oven, but the recipe is very flexible and adaptable.
+This basic sourdough bread recipe produces an artisan-style loaf with a crisp crust and chewy crumb—the kind of bread most people picture when they think of sourdough.
+It’s best baked in a Dutch oven, but the method is flexible and adaptable for home kitchens.

-a loaf of artisan sourdough bread on a cutting board
+a loaf of sourdough bread on a cutting board.

-Because the bread freezes really well, I make a loaf of this Sourdough Bread each time I need to feed my sourdough starter.
+Because the bread freezes beautifully, I often make a loaf each time I feed my starter.
+One bake now means good bread on hand later.

 Ingredients